jcrodriguez1989/shinyParallel/README.md

 shinyParallel::runApp(appDir=myApp, <otherParams>)
 ```

-The only parameter that varies is *port*, in shinyParallel::runApp the
+The only parameter that varies is `port`, in `shinyParallel::runApp` the
-parameter is modified by *ports*.
-And instead of being *numeric* of
+parameter is modified by `ports`.
+And instead of being `numeric` of
 length 1, it will now be numeric of length equal to the number of ports
 available to use.
 Where the first port will be used by the ShinyParallel
 app, and the rest by the generated sessions.

-La funcion shinyParallel::runApp tiene dos parametros adicionales:
+The `shinyParallel::runApp` function has two additional parameters:

-  - *max.sessions*: Maximum number of sessions to use.
+  - `max.sessions`: Maximum number of sessions to use.
-  - *users.per.session*: Maximum number of admited users per each
+  - `users.per.session`: Maximum number of admited users per each
     session.

 ### Example